-So when you begin working on a new piece, explore.
-Try the same passage “wrong.”
-Take too much time, take too little.
-Use less tension, use more.
-Move your pinky finger more, move it less.
+So when you begin working on a new piece, see what happens when you try the same passage “wrong.”
+Where you take too much time, or take too little.
+Use too much articulation or not enough.
+Move your pinky finger more, or move it less.

-As Einstein* once said, “Anyone who has never made a mistake has never tried anything new.”
+As Einstein(?) once said, “Anyone who has never made a mistake has never tried anything new.”

 I spent most of my childhood years assuming that practicing, by definition, had to feel like work.
 Which made me a very reluctant practicer, to put it mildly.